frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/guardian.md

 <!-- add-breadcrumbs -->
-#Guardian
+# Guardian

-**Guardian allows you to record the details of the Guardians of a **Student**.**
+**Guardian allows you to record the details of the Guardians of a Student.**

 ![Guardian](/docs/assets/img/education/education-guardian-1.png)

-Every student can have multiple guardians like Father, Mother, Brother or Sister, etc.
+Every student can have multiple guardians like Father, Mother, Brother, or Sister.

-To access Guardian, go top
+To access Guardian, go to:

 > Home > Education > Student > Guardian